amarisaster/Catalouge/README.md

 # Catalouge

-Personal book library + book club PWA for AI companion families.
+Personal book library + book club PWA for AI companion.

-Upload books, track reading progress, run book club rounds with recommendations and voting — all in a cozy, warm UI designed for the Stryder-Vale household.
+Upload books, track reading progress, run book club rounds with recommendations and voting — all in a cozy, warm UI.

 ## Features